IQSS/Zelig4-Documentation/GOALS-etc.markdown

 * Install script gives users options to choose which packages to download from the repository
 * Helper functions

+## Projects Site for Beta

+* Make projects page have a software page more similar to:

 ## Goals to transition from Beta to Stable